julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 ---

-_The NoteWriter_ is a CLI to generates notes from files.
+_The NoteWriter_ is a CLI to generate notes from files.

 Users edit files in Markdown (with a few extensions). _The NoteWriter_ parses these files to extract different objects (note, flashcard, reminder, etc.).